capooti/foss4g_2017_geonode_solr/docs/05_pycsw.md

 http://localhost:8000/catalogue/csw?outputschema=http%3A%2F%2Fwww.isotc211.org%2F2005%2Fgmd&service=CSW&request=GetRecordById&version=2.0.2&elementsetname=full&id=8bcf5bfc-5cfc-11e7-8103-02d8e4477a33

-Look at the pycsw output of this request, and you should recognize to the information which you filled in an earlier tutorial:
+Look at the pycsw output of this request, and you should recognize the information which you filled in an earlier tutorial:

 * title
 * keywords